andrazgun/playwright_TA_project/README.md

 The framework is designed for integration with Jenkins and Github Actions:
 Jenkins:
 As prerequisite, Jenkins installed locally, Cucumber reports plugin installed, admin credentials.
-Create a build job with parameters to execute tests and generate a report using command: mvn clean compile test -Dcucumber.filter.tags="(@%TAG% and (not @ignore))" -Ddataproviderthreadcount=%THREAD_COUNT% DBROWSER=%BROWSER%
+Create a build job with parameters to run tests and generate a report using Execute Windows batch command: mvn clean test -Dcucumber.filter.tags="(@%TAG% and (not @ignore))" -Ddataproviderthreadcount=%THREAD_COUNT% -DBROWSER=%BROWSER% -Dbranch.name=${BRANCH_NAME}
 Github Actions:
 Each push or PR to master branch on Github will trigger a job executing the @smoke tests suite, on 2 threads, using Chromium.
 After executing the test suite, the Cucumber report will be published to GitHub Pages.